fbpx

 They all work well as substrates in land-based setups.

-As far as aquatic setups, there are better options to consider to grow media despite being a known byproduct in hydroponic systems.
+As far as aquatic setups, there are better options to consider for growing media despite being a known byproduct in hydroponic systems.

 Here is a recommended list of vivarium types coconut coir is commonly used in: